 A Data Subject can exercise their Right to be Forgotten.
-This is done by the Data Subject writing to the Association, seeking that the Association erase the Data Subject's Personal Data in its entirety, or they can request a partial erasure of data.
+This is done by the Data Subject writing to the Association, asking the Association to erase the Data Subject's Personal Data in its entirety, or they can request a partial erasure of data.